 - Upper and lower body can be elevated

 - All sales are final.
 Items damaged upon arrival are eligible for a refund.
-You must contact customer service within 30 days of receipt and provide a photo of the defect and/or incorrect product.
+Customers must contact customer service within 30 days of receipt and provide a photo of the defect and/or incorrect product.

 - Made in China